dreamcastnan/aws_sysops_notes/README.md

  3.1 All at once: downtime
  3.2 Rolling
  3.3 Rolling with additional batches
- 3.4 Immutable: new ASG, swap all the intances
+ 3.4 Immutable: new ASG, swap all the instances
  3.5 Blue/Green: swap URL
 4. custom domain: Route53 ALIAS or CNAME on Beanstalk URL
-5. no need for patching the runtimes: Node.js, PHP..
+5. no need for patching the runtime: Node.js, PHP..

 ## __E2 Storage__